 The AVA recognises outstanding service to the Association or the veterinary profession through a program of awards and prizes.
 Awards include:

-Last month at the AVA Annual Conference, 10 veterinarians were recognised for their commitment to the profession and the Association at the AVA Awards ceremony.
+10 veterinarians were recognised for their commitment to the profession and the Association at the AVA Awards ceremony.

 The Gilruth Prize is the AVA’s most prestigious award and this year’s recipient was Peter Chenoweth.
 Having worked in veterinary science for more than 40 years, Professor Chenoweth is renowned for his knowledge and experience in animal reproduction and education.
 He is a former AVA Board member and has authored over 200 publications in animal reproduction, veterinary education and animal welfare.
 Professor Chenoweth has established animal andrology laboratories in the USA and Australia and he is also a founding member of the Consortium of Veterinary Andrology Laboratories and the Association of Applied Animal Andrology.